-- Information-based complexity (IBC) (Novak, 1988; Traub et al., 1983; Traub and Woźniakowsi, 1980) developed simultaneously with ACA, with the aim of relating the computational complexity and optimality properties of algorithms to the available information on the unknowns. - For example, (Smale, 1985, Theorem D) compared the accuracies (with respect to mean absolute error) for a given cost of the Riemann sum, trapezoidal, and Simpson quadrature rules; in the same paper, Smale also considered root-finding, optimisation via linear programming, and the solution of systems of linear equations. - Bayesian quadrature was again discussed in detail by Diaconis (1988), who repeated Sul'din's observation that the posterior mean for $\int_a^b u(t) dt$ under the Wiener measure prior is the trapezoidal method, which is a ACA-optimal. - Diaconis posed a further question: can other numerical methods for other tasks be similarly recovered as Bayes rules in a decision-theoretic framework?
-For linear cubature methods, a positive and constructive answer was recently provided by Karvonen et al. (2018b), but the general question remains open.
+- Information-based complexity (IBC) (Novak, 1988; Traub et al., 1983; Traub and Woźniakowsi, 1980) developed simultaneously with ACA, with the aim of relating the computational complexity and optimality properties of algorithms to the available information on the unknowns. - For example, Smale (1985) compared the accuracies (with respect to mean absolute error) for a given cost of the Riemann sum, trapezoidal, and Simpson quadrature rules; Smale (1985) also considered root-finding, optimisation via linear programming, and solving systems of linear equations. - Bayesian quadrature was again discussed in detail by Diaconis (1988), who repeated Sul'din's observation that the posterior mean for $\int{a}^{b} u(t) dt$ under the Wiener measure prior is the trapezoidal method, which is a ACA-optimal. - Diaconis posed a further question: can other numerical methods for other tasks be similarly recovered as Bayes rules in a decision-theoretic framework?
+For linear cubature methods, a positive and constructive answer was recently provided by Karvonen et al. (2018), but the general question remains open.